Enhancing Adversarial Defense by k-Winners-Take-All: Introduction

-\paraspace \paragraph{Technical contributions.} Rather than obfuscating the network's gradient, we make the gradient \emph{undefined}.
+\paraspace \paragraph{Technical contribution I).} Rather than obfuscating the network's gradient, we make the gradient \emph{undefined}.
 This is achieved by a simple change to the standard neural network structure: we advocate the use of a \emph{$C^0$ discontinuous} activation function, namely the $k$-Winners-Take-All (\kwta) activation, to replace the popular activation functions such as rectified linear units (ReLU).
-This is the only change we propose to a deep neural network, and all other components (such as BatchNorm, convolution, pooling) remain unaltered.
+This is the only change we propose to a deep neural network.
+All other components (such as BatchNorm, convolution, and pooling) as well as the training methods remain unaltered.
+With no significant overhead, \kwta activation can be readily used in nearly all existing networks and training methods.

 \kwta activation takes as input the entire output of a layer, retains its $k$ largest values and deactivates all others to zero.
-As we will show in this paper, even an infinitesimal change to the input may cause a complete change to the network neurons' activation pattern, thereby resulting in a large jump in the network's output.
+As we will show in this paper, even an infinitesimal perturbation to the input may cause a complete change to the network neurons' activation pattern, thereby resulting in a large jump in the network's output.
 This means that, mathematically, if we use $f(\bm{x};\bm{w})$ to denote a \kwta network taking an input $\bm{x}$ and parameterized by weights $\bm{w}$, then the gradient $\nabla_{\bm{x}}f(\bm{x};\bm{w})$ at certain $\bm{x}$ is undefined---$f(\bm{x};\bm{w})$ is $C^0$ \emph{discontinuous}.

-More intriguing than the mere replacement of the activation function is \emph{why \kwta helps improve the adversarial robustness}.
+\paraspace \paragraph{Technical contribution II).} More intriguing than the mere replacement of the activation function is \emph{why \kwta helps improve the adversarial robustness}.
 We offer our theoretical reasoning of its behavior from two perspectives.
 On the one hand, we show that the discontinuities of $f(\bm{x};\bm{w})$ is \emph{densely distributed} in the space of $\bm{x}$.
-Dense enough such that a tiny perturbation from any $\bm{x}$ almost always comes across some discontinuities, where the gradients are undefined and thus the attacker's search of adversarial examples becomes blinded (see \figref{illus} for a 1D illustration).
+Dense enough such that a tiny perturbation from any $\bm{x}$ almost always comes across some discontinuities, where the gradients are undefined and thus the attacker's search of adversarial examples becomes blinded (see \figref{illus}).